-Simplicity was the key when it came to adopting Qlik for their BI and analytics
+Simplicity was key when adopting Qlik for BI and analytics

 Ryanair has gone through a digital transformation over the last two years, and is now using data and analytics to better tailor its offers and product pricing.

 Ryanair opted for business intelligence (BI) and data visualisation tools from Qlik in an effort to get data and insights into the hands of employees.

 Head of digital experience at Ryanair Dara Brady told Computerworld UK: “We had a massive amount of customer data on booking and transactions histories they were leaving a large trail, so we decided we could leverage that.”

 Brady says that the first part of their data strategy was around consolidation of data into a single view, and the adoption of Hadoop helped with this.

 Next was finding tools to make sense of this data, however it would “only be productive if we could visualise it to the layman – like myself – someone in digital marketing or finance,” Brady said.

 In the end it was simplicity that drove Ryanair’s adoption of Qlik products across the company.
 Brady says: “When we took it round the teams it ranked best for the end-user and that could be as simple as the interface and how you export the data,” Brady says.